-This blog post is based on the eighteenth episode of the data-driven recruiting podcast hosted by CodeSignal co-founders Sophia Baik and Tigran Sloyan.
-You can find and listen to this specific episode here or check out the video version embedded below.
+This blog post is based on the 18th episode of the data-driven recruiting podcast hosted by CodeSignal co-founders Sophia Baik and Tigran Sloyan.
+You can find and listen to this specific episode below.

 Is your organization hiring for a dozen or more new positions?
 Are you hiring multiple candidates for specific roles?

 Chances are, you’re in a spreadsheet nightmare trying to manage the entire hiring process.